augis224/fullstackopen/README.md

-# fullstackopen
+# Full Stack Open
-My solutions for the exercises of the University of Helsinki's Full Stack open course.
+My solutions for the exercises of the University of Helsinki's Full Stack Open course.